nikolayg/nikgrozev-website/_posts/blog/2021-12-04-java-9-and-afterwards.md

 [G1](https://www.redhat.com/en/blog/part-1-introduction-g1-garbage-collector)
 and introduced the [ZGC](https://hub.packtpub.com/getting-started-with-z-garbage-collectorzgc-in-java-11-tutorial/) and [Shenandoah](https://wiki.openjdk.java.net/display/shenandoah/Main)
-algorithms for low latency applicaitons.
+algorithms for low latency applications.
 In this section, I'll cover the main GC algorithms (old and new) and how they compare.

 **Serial GC** is the simplest GC algorithm, tailored for single threaded applications.
 It works on a single thread and stops the app while running.
-It uses a mark-compact collection method, which clears the heap and then compacts it into a contiguos memory space.
+It uses a mark-compact collection method, which clears the heap and then compacts it into a contiguous memory space.

 <!-- Hence, allocating new memory blocks is faster. -->